boxbeam/RedLib/README.md

 	sender.sendMessage(ChatColor.GREEN + "You smited " + victim.getName() + "!");
 }
 ```
 All hook methods must take the sender as the first argument.
-Since this method is limited to being called by players, it's okay to use `Player` as the first argument's type rather than `CommandSender`.
+Since this method is limited to being called by players, it's okay to use `Player` as the first argument's type rather than `CommandSender` because console will be disallowed from using it.

-This is still a bit clunky.
+But this is still a bit clunky.
 Rather than converting the String argument to a `Player` in the command hook method, there's something much easier we can do.
 Let's go back and register our command a little bit differently:

 ```
 @Override